GPUPeople/faimGraph/README.markdown

 To setup and build the project, just run setup.sh

 Windows:
-Use CMake to setup project and build using Visual Studio 2017
+Use CMake to setup project and build using for example Visual Studio 2017

 ## Running project